vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 ## VM connection through RDP and ARM templates

 - review VM creation tab, size, price and options, download the VM creation JSON (ARM) template and parameters files
-    - ARM template scripts can be in: Powershell, Ruby, Bash, and C#
+    - ARM template scripts can be in: **Powershell, Ruby, Bash, and C#**
 - a finished VM consists of multiple Azure resources; e.g. disk, netw. sec. group, IP, vnet, nic, VM, shutdown scheme, each of them have properties linked to them such as time of creation
 - each VM resource can be inspected and reconfigured
 - you can connect to a Windows VM through RDP, SSH or BASTION (does not need the 3389 RDP protocol) service
 - to enable RDP -> netw. sec. group. -> open 3389 port with new inbound security rule
 - VM size can be resized through VM resource options

-- EXAM NOTE: download the ARM templates of a VM and examine them in detail and understand how they work
+> EXAM NOTE: download the ARM templates of a VM and examine them in detail and understand how they work
+>
-    - both parameters.json and template.json document
+> - both parameters.json and template.json document
-    - you can store the template docs into a library (by default the parameters are empty and you need to apply them)
+> - you can store the template docs into a library (by default the parameters are empty and you need to apply them)
+>
 > EXERCISE: test saving an ARM template and applying a parameters file to deploy another VM based on a library template, the SETTINGS section should have values applied

 ## Using Powershell Az modules

 - start with installing Powershell Az module: <https://docs.microsoft.com/en-us/powershell/azure/azurerm/install-azurerm-ps?view=azurermps-6.13.0>
-- reopen PS terminal and you will have the option to login wtih `Connect-AzAccount`
+- reopen the PS terminal and you will have the option to login with the Az module cmdlet: `Connect-AzAccount`

 ## Encrypting a VM